nandstand/site/content/_index.md

 ---

 Hi!
 I'm Christian Fuller, a technical writer from the Mississippi Gulf Coast.
-Previously, I worked as a developer in a defense-related scientific computing setting, where I X and Y.
+Previously, I worked as a developer in a scientific computing setting, where I solved production issues with automation and helped a team manage software deployments.

 In that role, I found myself writing a fair amount of documentation to help out other developers on my team.
 I enjoyed that part of the work so much that I decided to make it my focus.